 Make sure all ingredients are chilled before you put the dish together.
 Depending on the recipe, you can even prepare the ingredients the night before and refrigerate the food right in the crockery insert until you're ready to begin timing or cooking.

-The "warm" setting should be sufficient to keep the dish well above 140 F for longer than 1 to 2 hours, but a long period of time on warm could affect the taste and texture of the food.
+The "warm" setting should be sufficient to keep the dish well above 140 F for longer than one to two hours, but a long period of time on warm could affect the taste and texture of the food.
 Follow the manufacturer's instructions if your slow cooker includes a timer and/or a "keep warm" setting.
 If you're in doubt, check the food with a reliable instant-read thermometer.